-- time of receipt of MEOSAR alert messages identified by data type (TMANU, TMANE, TMANL or TMANC); - time of receipt of LEOSAR alert messages identified by data type (TLANU, TLANE, TLANL or TLANC) corresponding to the same beacon; and - time of receipt of GEOSAR alert messages identified by data type (TGANU or TGANE) corresponding to the same beacon.
+- b. time of receipt of LEOSAR alert messages identified by data type (TLANU, TLANE TLANL or TLANC) corresponding to the same beacon; and - c. time of receipt of GEOSAR alert messages identified by data type (TGANU or TGANE) corresponding to the same beacon.